Robot-Inventor/yt-speed-change/README.md

 ## Bugs And Features to Be Implemented

 This extension is currently under development.
-It has the following known bugs.

-- Bug: Playback speed controller is also displayed in YouTube Studio

-In addition, the following features will be implemented.
+The following features will be implemented.

 - Automatically hide the playback speed controller when in full screen mode